 Hear from Physiotherapist & Pilates Specialist Lucy Warren, who has been teaching Pilates for seven years:

 “I love how versatile Pilates is – anyone and everyone can do it!
 My clients vary from pregnant women to retired office workers to semi-professional athletes.
 The extensive repertoire enables every session to be tailored to each individual’s needs and personal goals.
-I really enjoy seeing clients progress, especially when someone has pain; getting him or her moving pain-free again is great to see.
-Even smaller progressions like finding exercises that were once challenging become a little easier is a win!

 As a physiotherapist, it makes sense for me to use Pilates to target areas of imbalance, muscle weakness and stiffness.
 Pilates encourages body awareness and helps to activate muscles that have become inactive through pain, disuse or overdevelopment of more global muscles.
 I’m able to apply the principles of Pilates to rehabilitate a lot of my clients and I love to see how quickly they notice the benefits.”